macguirerintoul/v4.macguire.me/content/blog/the-making-of-mycredit.md

 ---
 title: The making of MyCredit
 date: 2018-12-29
+description: This post explores the process of creating MyCredit.
 ---

 This post explores the process of creating MyCredit.
 Looking for an overview?
 [See the project page](/work/mycredit).